credebl/.github/profile/README.md

 ## Hello there 👋, welcome to `CREDEBL`

-An open-source, open standards-based Decentralised Identity & Verifiable Credentials Management Platform
+An open-source, open standards-based Decentralised Identity & Digital Credentials Platform

 <!--